 Tenant Fees Act – what’s involved and how it could affect you

 On 1 June, the Government issued a new Act across England which stops agents and landlords charging a number of fees for tenants living in rented accommodation.
-Neil Randle, one of our Residential Property Managers, discusses what the act involves and how it could affect you as a tenant.
-“The Tenant Fees Act that is … Continue reading Tenant Fees Act – what’s involved and how it could affect youRead More
+Neil Randle, one of our Residential Property Managers, discusses what the Tenant Fees Act involves and how it could affect you as a tenant.
+“The Tenant Fees Act … Continue reading Tenant Fees Act – what’s involved and how it could affect youRead More

 Cladding – Ensuring your building complies with statutory requirements